5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 Look for:

-• Difficulty reading social situations — missing cues that peers pick up easily, entering conversations at the wrong moment
+• Difficulty reading social situations — missing cues that peers pick up easily, entering conversations at the wrong moment, not understanding why a joke landed the way it did

 • Rigid adherence to routines, with significant distress when plans change

-• Social isolation the student doesn't seem bothered by (different from shyness, which involves wanting connection)
+• Social isolation that the student doesn't seem bothered by (different from shyness, which involves wanting connection)

 • Sensory responses that seem disproportionate — covering ears in the hallway, strong reactions to clothing, food, or touch